A repository is a container for multi-modal research data, projects, roles, sites, forms and tools.

 Audit log

 The audit log records “who has seen or done what, when?” in the repository.
-It records both when data is inserted through a pipeline event or when the project structure itself is built out or modified.
+It records both when data is inserted through a pipeline event or when the project structure itself is built out or modified, and can be utilized as part of the audit trail.
+You can read more about audit logs here.